bitplane/bitplane.net/log/2024/08/lsa-vs-tvp/index.md

 While looking for my old Amiga floppy disks, I found my security pass from my first visit to Microsoft.
-It brings back memories, so it's as good an excuse as any to reflect on the trends and who I was at the time, to bang on about the North/South divide and class consciousness.
+It brings back memories, so it's as good an excuse as any to reflect on the trends and who I was 22 years ago, to bang on about the North/South divide and shoehorn in some class consciousness.

 ## Lytham St Anne's